jacobkap/crimebythenumbers/docs/intro-to-r.md

 ### Loading data

 The `load()` function lets us load data already in the R format.
-These files will end in the extention ".rda" or sometimes ".Rda" or ".RData".
+These files will end in the extension ".rda" or sometimes ".Rda" or ".RData".
 Since we are telling R to load a specific file we need to have that file name in quotes and include the file extension ".rda".
 With R data, the object inside the data already has a name so we don't need to assign (using the `<-` we learned above) a name to the data.
 With other forms of data such as .csv files we will need to do that as we'll see later on.

 ```r